15 April, 2015

 I have been writing more lately.
-Reflective writing and storytelling has long been a way I integrate, understand, and share that which is most dear to me.
+Reflective writing and storytelling have long been a way I integrate, understand, and share that which is most dear to me.
 My parents used to encourage me to write a book for my own fulfillment, encouragement spurred on by ribbons I won in school for writing and storytelling contests.
 My husband asks me if I plan to write a book; he sees how much writing brings me happiness and ease.
 I posted an original poem on Facebook and people suggested it could be turned into a yoga storybook for kids.
 I see it, too.
 I do.
-This is my first time sharing that in open space, though me and a book have long been linked.
-I don’t know exactly what or when or how.
-I don’t quite know why.
+This is my first time sharing that in open space, though I and a book have long been linked.
+I don't know exactly what or when or how.
+I don't quite know why.
 I see it and what I see brings joy, and that is enough to keep moving toward what I see.
-That is vision, and I trust vision.
+That is a vision, and I trust vision.

 Visions provide glimpses into future events that have the possibility of emerging so long as we keep breathing life into them.

-You know what else happens with vision?
+Do you know what else happens with vision?
 The mind shows up.
 Fear shows up.
 Distraction shows up.
-Questions about how a vision is going to happen overtake the beauty of the vision.
+Questions about how a vision is going to happen to overtake the beauty of the vision.
 Maybe you get anxious and start to pull away from the vision.
 Maybe you decide quitting is easier than proceeding.
 And on and on until, one day, you reflect and realize you are not living the life you once imagined.